bertwinromero/volunteer-sunday-app/PLAY_STORE_PUBLISHING.md

 ## Prerequisites

-✅ You have a Google Developer account (one-time $25 fee) ✅ Your app is configured with the correct package name: `com.volunteerapp.sunday`
+✅ You have a Google Play Developer account (one-time $25 fee)
+✅ Your Expo project is configured with the correct package name:
+   - Android package name: `com.mindnistry.volunteerapp`
+   - iOS bundle ID (for reference): `com.mindnistry.volunteerapp` ✅ You have the Expo CLI and EAS CLI installed:
+   - `npm install -g eas-cli`
+   - Logged in: `eas login`

 ## Step 1: Install EAS CLI